Perfect reconstruction of sparse signals using nonconvexity control and one-step RSB message passing

 A delicate point seen in these plots is that $u^*$ and $\Sigma$ vary only slightly over the explored range of $\rPPc$.
 Taking into account the numerical precision of our current 1RSB-SE solver, it is delicate---especially in the region of large $\rPPc$---to judge whether these behaviors truly reflect thermodynamic properties.

 Furthermore, the qualitative differences in the behavior of the complexity $\Sigma(u^*)$ (right panels) are also concerning.
 In the upper right panel with $(\alpha,\rho,\sigma_x^2,a,\lambda)=(0.5, 0.4, 1, 3, 0.8)$, it exhibits a nonnegative yet nonconvex behavior, whereas in the lower right one with $(\alpha,\rho,\sigma_x^2,a,\lambda)=(0.5, 0.25, 1, 3, 1)$, it is convex but negative.
 In general, $\Sigma(u^*)$ should be convex and nonnegative, and therefore neither of these is a thermodynamically legitimate behavior.
 Whether these behaviors arise because the 1RSB calculation is approximate in the present setting, or whether they are artifacts caused by the numerical precision, cannot be definitively determined, even though we have checked that the results are robust against variations of the parameters controlling the accuracy of the solver.
-Hence, due to this delicate technical issue in the complexity computation, we avoid using the zero-complexity condition as a criterion for determining the Parisi parameter in this paper~\cite{antenucci2019asp,Barbier2025JSTAT}\footnote{In the present case, $\rPPc=0$ gives the zero complexity, but this trivial condition does not provide any improvement in the reconstruction limit compared to the RS case, which is natural since the condition $\PPc=0$ comes back to, in a certain sense, the RS solution.
+Hence, due to this delicate technical issue in the complexity computation, we avoid using the zero-complexity condition as a criterion for determining the Parisi parameter in this paper~\cite{antenucci2019asp,Barbier2025JSTAT}\footnote{In the present case, $\rPPc=0$ gives the zero complexity, but this trivial condition does not provide any improvement in the reconstruction limit compared to the RS case.
 Hence, this trivial zero-complexity solution is not suitable. }.
 Instead, an alternative criterion will be derived below when discussing the phase diagrams.

 \Rfig{PD_1RSB} presents the 1RSB version of the phase diagram in the $\lambda$--$\rho$ plane and the reconstruction limit in the $\alpha$--$\rho$ plane, with accompanying some auxiliary figures.